-- 1. Determine the purposes and characteristics of different types of assessments and the appropriate use for students with exceptionalities. - 2.
+- 1. Determine the purposes and characteristics of different types of assessments and the appropriate use. - 2.
 Apply the legal requirements and ethical principles regarding assessment of students with exceptionalities. - 3.
-Identify measurement concepts (e.g., reliability, validity), characteristics, and uses of norm-referenced and criterion-referenced assessments for students with exceptionalities.
+Identify measurement concepts (e.g., reliability and validity), characteristics, and uses of norm-referenced and criterion-referenced assessments for students with exceptionalities.